 It says he’s sponsoring a proposal to ban “every pump shotgun” and voted “to ban deer-hunting ammunition.”
 Don’t believe either claim.

-Summary Both John Kerry and President Bush have promised voters that they will make America “energy independent.”
+Both John Kerry and President Bush have promised voters that they will make America “energy independent.”
 But experts say both sides fall far short of what is necessary for energy independence in the next few decades.

 Radio ad claims most air traffic was grounded when bin Laden’s family was allowed to leave.
 Not true.
 In fact, the FBI questioned 22 of them and found no links to terrorism.